usethesource/rascal-website/docs/Rascal/Expressions/Values/DateTime/index.md

 * In normal parlance, the year 2010 is in the 21th century.
 The `century` field, however, just returns the century component of a given year, e.g., for 2010 this is 20.
 * `DT.justTime` prints a time literal that currently can not be parsed back into a value to due to issue #1443.

+rints a time literal that currently can not be parsed back into a value to due to issue #1443.